-We assessed the design and implementation, and tested the operating effectiveness of the key controls over EFSF's processes for establishing and monitoring specific impairment estimation.
+We assessed the design and implementation, and tested the operating effectiveness of the key controls over EFSF's processes for assessing whether some loans to the euro area Member States have incurred a significant increase in credit risk which would require a reclassification to stage 2 or even stage 3 under IFRS 9.
 This includes:

-- the testing of the Entity level controls over the process, including review and approval of assumptions made by the Management; - the testing of the quarterly Early Warning System reports issued per country and checking if impairment recommendations have been adequately applied; - the testing of assumptions underlying judgments made by the Management when an impairment event occurs on expected cash flows and estimated recovery from any underlying collateral; - the testing of a sample of loans to form our own assessment as to whether impairment events have occurred and to assess whether impairment was identified and recorded in a timely manner, where required;
+- the testing of the Entity level controls over the process, including review and approval of assumptions made by the Management and the Board of Directors; - the testing of the quarterly Early Warning System reports issued per country and checking if restaging or impairment recommendations have been adequately applied; - the testing of assumptions underlying judgments made by the Management and the Board of Directors when an impairment event occurs on expected cash flows and estimated recovery from any underlying collateral;

-- the reading and assessment of the related contents of the major internal committee minutes; - Checking that reimbursements [and waivers granted] are made in accordance with the terms and conditions agreed.
+- the testing of a sample of loans to form our own assessment as to whether impairment events have occurred and to assess whether impairment was identified and recorded in a timely manner, where required; - the reading and assessment of the related contents of the major internal committee minutes; - checking that reimbursements and waivers granted are made in accordance with the terms and conditions agreed.